drhaber/factorio_free_graphics_for_modders/README.md

 - Note: I've removed animations, rotations, shadows, masks... so check the actual mods (linked below) to get the actual resources.
 This is meant as a preview or a tool for kitbashing (art of combining resources into something new)

 - Tip: for mods with restrictive licenses (not included here) you can actually ask creators directly to use part of their work.
 They might say yes!
-Or if those mods includes graphics packages (e.g. Space Exploration), you can add the submod as a dependency and reference unmodified images there.
+Or if those mods includes graphics packages (e.g. Space Exploration, Angel's...), you can add the submod as a dependency and reference unmodified images there (requires credit)

 - Tip: to best use this repo, copy it to your computer, and display all images in a folder by typing "png" in the search bar (Windows)